ChamiLamelas/Music_Tab_Project/README.md

 E|--------|
 ```

-**Note:** You can have chords in the where notes with the same timing are stacked like so in the case of a C power chord to be played for a half note:
+**Note:** You can have chords where notes with the same timing are stacked like so in the case of a C power chord to be played for a half note:

 ```
-   W
+   H
 G|----|
 D|----|
 A|-10-|